 Sano presented an amusingly contradictory attitude inside when a small internal war seemed to arise between his protest that Korean food was too similar to Chinese food for his tastes (a point Hajime would have to debate with him sometime) and his pleasure at being bought any kind of food by anybody.
 But eventually they were seated and waiting for any number of things, and Sano looked as if he might return to fuming.
 To head this off, Hajime had been planning on introducing immediately the topic that had so engrossed them this morning, but Sano beat him in starting the conversation abruptly on another subject:

 “Hey, did you think she was pretty?”

-Though Hajime could tell that Sano’s reasons for asking this were serious and mostly not frivolous, he had to reply, “Hmm… for a second there I thought you had something rational to say.”
+Though convinced Sano’s reasons for asking this were serious and mostly not frivolous, Hajime had to reply, “Hmm… for a second there I thought you had something rational to say.”

 “I am being rational!”
 Sano insisted.
 “And I really want to know — did you find her attractive?”

 “No,” said Hajime bluntly, not bothering to add that he didn’t really find anyone attractive.

 Somewhat to his surprise, Sano grumbled, “You probably don’t find anyone attractive.
 So take it from me — I’d call her a five.
 Maybe a six at best.
 Average, you know?”

 Hajime just raised a brow at him, feeling no desire to comment.